 A separate series with lower-intensity inshore racing—the Onion Patch Navigators Series—provides an alternative competition for boats racing in the Finisterre (Cruiser) or St. David’s Lighthouse Divisions of the Newport Bermuda Race.
 Entrants must compete in the Navigators Division in both the Annual Regatta and the Anniversary Regatta.
 As in the Onion Patch Series, boats may compete individually and also as a member of a three-boat team.

-Event 1: The NYYC Annual Regatta – These two days of racing, the weekend before the Newport Bermuda Race, are typically windward-leeward courses off Newport, RI.
-In even years, the Annual Regatta is a great tune-up opportunity for the Newport Bermuda Race.
+Event 1: The NYYC’s 164th Annual Regatta – These two days of racing, the weekend before the Newport Bermuda Race, are typically windward-leeward courses off Newport, RI for the “traditional” Onion Patch Series, and around government marks for the Onion Patch Navigator Series.
+The Annual Regatta is an excellent event and is a great shakedown opportunity for any Bermuda-bound crew.

-Who Sails in the Onion Patch?
+Who sails in the “traditional” Onion Patch Series?

-Interestingly, the more amateur crews in the smaller yachts have fared well in the past.
+Often, the more amateur crews in the smaller yachts have fared well in the past.
 This reflects the fact that the series is a combination of ocean racing, windward-leeward, and point-to-point around the buoys day racing, a structure that tends to level the playing field.

 Teams and Individual Yachts

 All yachts entered in the “traditional” Onion Patch Series compete as individual entries with the overall winner capturing the prestigious DuPont Trophy.
 Many in the fleet also compete as three-boat teams representing a country, a yacht club or another sailing organization–with club teams from many countries having been winners in past years.